quiltdata/quilt/docs/API Reference/Package.md

 * __dest__:  where to copy the objects in the package
 * __registry__:  registry where to create the new package
 * __message__:  the commit message for the new package
+* __selector_fn__:  An optional function that determines which package entries should be copied to S3.
+The function takes in two arguments, logical_key and package_entry, and should return False if that PackageEntry should be skipped during push.
+If for example you have a package where the files are spread over multiple buckets and you add a single local file, you can use selector_fn to only push the local file to s3 (instead of pushing all data to the destination bucket).

 __Returns__